Turao/Turao/interview-questions.md

   - Do peers give feedback to each other?
 How?
   - Do you have company-wide surveys?
   - How frequent are these feedback rounds?
-- When was the last time you had to go through a crunch?
+- Are there other foreigners in the company?
+How is the distribution across the company?
 - Are you (interviewers) part of the team?
   - If not, why is the interviewing process not being handled by the team members themselves?
 Is this a cross-company policy?
+  - If so:
+    - How's the team structured?
+How is the senior/mid/junior distribution?
+    - How much of your time would you say you dedicate to meetings?
-  - If so, how's the team structured?
-How many layers of indirection between leadership and the team are there?
+    - How many layers of indirection between leadership and the team are there?
-- Are there other foreigners in the company?
-How is the distribution across the company?
+    - When was the last time you had to go through a crunch?

 ## Job Offering